ct-js/docs.ctjs.rocks/docs/modding-ctjs/modded-events.md

             /* A list of scriptable entities that support this event.
 Currently can include `template`, `room`. */ "applicable": ["template"],

+            /* If you design an event for templates only, write the supported base classes here, or don't use this field at all if you support all of them. */ "baseClasses": ["AnimatedSprite", "NineSlicePlane", "Text"],

             /* The codename of the category in which this event will be displayed. */ "category": "collisions",